Ryo Aitaka

-Ryo Aitaka (愛鷹 亮, Aitaka Ryō) is a Japanese kickboxer, currently competing in the cruiserweight and heavyweight divisions of K-1.
-He is a one-time K-1 Cruiserweight title challenger, having fought for the title in 2020.
+Ryo Aitaka (愛鷹 亮, Aitaka Ryō) is a Japanese professional wrestler and former kickboxer, who competed in the cruiserweight and heavyweight divisions of K-1.
+He was a one-time K-1 Cruiserweight title challenger, having challenged for the title in 2020.
+In 2023, he took up professional wrestling, training at the Ibushi Prowrest Lab, and made his debut for Gleat on December 30, under the ring name Riki Aitaka (愛鷹 力, Aitaka Riki), and later under his real name.